eprev/specificity/README.md

 Specificy provides the following commands:

 * Firstly, you need to create a profile.
 Run `parse` command to create it.
 Profile is a regular JSON file.
-* Lately you can explore created profiles by using `explore` command.
+* Next, since you have created the profile, you can explore it by using `explore` command.
 You just need to specify the report.

-Specificity supports the following reports: `default` and `json`.
+Specificity supports the following reports: `default` (is used by default) and `json`.

-### `default` report
+### `default`

 Prints the list of selectors, specificity, using of `!important` directive and location in the file.
 Prints max, min, average and median values of specificity in the summary.
-Prints specificty distribution histogram.
+Outputs the specificty distribution histogram.

-### `json` report
+### `json`

-Prints out contents of the profile.
+Prints out the contents of the profile.

 ### Example

-In the example below `specificity` creates the profile and outputs it to the standart input of another `specificty` process that prints out the default report results.
+In the example below `specificity` creates a profile and outputs it to the standart input of another `specificty` process that prints out the default report results.

 ```
 $ pwd